Standing Desk Ergonomics

 Check out these articles by our staff experts on standing desk ergonomics to make sure your move to working while standing is an optimally healthy one!

-With millions of desk workers ordered to work from home for months, through the end of the year, or even permanently, employers need to consider the fact that liability for ergonomic injuries has now pierced the veil of the corporate campus.
+With many people working from home, employers need to consider liability for ergonomic injuries has pierced the veil of the corporate campus.

 Which Has Greater Impact on Relieving Foot Pain for Standing Workers – Special Shoes or Standing Mats?

-We get this question often from employers who are looking for cost-effective ways for reducing foot pain, absenteeism and medical costs for employees who have to stand on their feet all day.
+We get this question from employers looking for ways to reduce foot pain, absenteeism and medical costs for employees who stand on their feet all day.